alstonjohnson/note-taker-app/README.md

 ## Usage
 npm start

-!!!!!!!!!!!!!!!!!!!!!!!!!!Link to deployed site: (https://alstonjohnson.github.io/task-board/)

 ## Credits

-I had help from AskBCS as well as the EXPERT Learning Assistant
+I had help from AskBCS as well as the EXPERT Learning Assistant and my Tutor Charlie

 ## License

 Please refer to the LICENSE in the repo.